nicaless/nanowrimo_ga_project/README.md

 As the variable I want to predict is binary (1 if a writer is a winner, 0 if otherwise) I decided to use a logistic regression as my prediction model.

-After extracting only the numerical columns from the writer data, replacing any NaN entries - new writers who don't have data from past NaNoWriMos - with 0, I applied a Standard Scaler to normalize the data.
+After extracting only the numerical columns from the writer data, replacing any NaN entries - entries belonging new writers who don't have data from past NaNoWriMos - with 0, I applied a Standard Scaler to normalize the data.
 I then performed an 80/20 split on the data - 400 observations for training and 101 observations for testing.

 __Cross-Validation Score__